Free Radical Reactions

 So what factors might result in a free radical being less “electron rich” ?

-There are four major factors.
+There are three major factors.
 I’ll list them in order of importance for the purposes of a typical student encountering free radicals in a typical class.

 Quiz time: Having read the paragraph above, what might you think is the effect of electronegativity on free radical stability?
 What might happen to the stability of a free radical as you increase the electronegativity of the atom?
 For example, compare the sequence H3C , H2N, HO, and F .
 Which free radical should be the most stable?

 Electronegativity, as we’ve talked about before, is like “greed” for electrons.
 Increasing electronegativity is going to draw a free radical closer to the nucleus, and as we saw above, this results in destabilization.

 Going down the periodic table, we also notice an increasing stability in free radicals, going from F < Cl < Br < I .
 While this can likewise be thought of as resulting from a decrease in electronegativity , another way to look at it is that going down the periodic table results in an increase in the size of the atom, and with that, allows for the electron-deficient orbital to be spread out over a greater volume.